History of South Carolina: Conservative rule (1877–1890)

 The Democrats were led by General Wade Hampton III and other former Confederate veterans who espoused a return to the policies of the antebellum period.
 Known as the Conservatives, or the Bourbons, they favored a minimalist approach by the government and a conciliatory policy towards blacks while maintaining white supremacy.
 Also of interest to the Conservatives was the restoration of the University of South Carolina to its prominent prewar status as the leading institution of higher education in the state and the region.
 They closed the college before passing a law to restrict admission to whites only.
 The legislature designated Claflin College for higher education for blacks.
 (The Reconstruction legislature had opened the college to blacks and established supplemental programs to prepare them for study.)

 Once in power, the Democrats quickly consolidated their position and sought to unravel the legacy of the Radical Republicans.
-They pressured Republicans to resign from their positions, which included violence and intimidation by members of the Red Shirts, a paramilitary group described the historian George Rabe as the "military arm of the Democratic Party," who also worked to suppress black voting.
+They pressured Republicans to resign from their positions, which included violence and intimidation by members of the Red Shirts, a paramilitary group described the historian George Rabe as the "military arm of the Democratic Party", who also worked to suppress black voting.
 Within a year both the legislative and judiciary were firmly in the control of the Democrats.
 The Democrats launched investigations into the corruption and frauds committed by Republicans during Reconstruction.
 They dropped the charges when the Federal government dropped its charges against whites accused of violence in the 1876 election campaign.

 With their position secure, the Democrats next tackled the state debt.
 Many Democrats from the upcountry, led by General Martin Gary, who had developed the Edgefield Plan for targeted violence to take back the state, pushed for the entire state debt to be canceled, but Gary was opposed by Charleston holders of the bonds.
 A compromise moderated by Wade Hampton was achieved and by October 1882, the state debt was reduced to $6.5 million.

 Other legislative initiatives by the Conservatives benefited its primary supporters, the planters and business class.
 Taxes across the board were reduced, and funding was cut for public social and educational programs that assisted poor whites and blacks.
 Oral contracts were made to be legally binding, breach of contract was enforced as a criminal offense, and those in debt to planters could be forced to work off their debt.
 In addition, the University of South Carolina along with The Citadel were reopened to elite classes and generously supported by the state government.

 By the late 1880s, the agrarian movement swept through the state and encouraged subsistence farmers to assert their political rights.
 They pressured the legislature to establish an agriculture college.
 Reluctantly the legislature complied by adding an agriculture college to the University of South Carolina in 1887.
 Ben Tillman inspired the farmers to demand a separate agriculture college isolated from the politics of Columbia.
-The Conservatives finally gave them one in 1889.
+The Conservatives finally gave them one in 1889 with the founding of Clemson Agricultural College, now known as Clemson University.